Q: Where is the Athletics Department located on campus?

 While it is the responsibility of all students to work hard academically, the Athletics Department staff at PVCC is committed to helping our student-athletes be successful both in the classroom and in athletic competition.
 To help do this, we receive progress reports from instructors through our online tracking system, PAWS (Paradise Athletic Web System).
 If academic difficulty is reported by an instructor, we will take the appropriate steps necessary to work with the student-athlete to ensure their academic success.
 Also, each team is assigned a faculty mentor who can help our student-athletes academically.
-If you have questions about this process or feel you need assistance with your academic courses, please contact Todd Lehman at (602)787-6621 or by e-mail at firstname.lastname@example.org.
+If you have questions or feel you are in need of help with your academics, please do not hesitate to ask someone in athletics for assistance!

 Student-athletes also attend staffed P.A.S.S.
 Time (Puma Athlete Student Success) sessions two hours per week.
 This time is used to receive individual tutoring, participate in study groups, talk to your instructors, or utilize the computer lab or library.

 Q: Are scholarships available for students who participate in Athletics at PVCC, and are their limitations on the amount I can receive?

 Yes, there are several types of scholarships available for student athletes.
 The head coach of each sport determines who will receive scholarships - however an ATHLETIC SCHOLARSHIP IS ONLY AVAILABLE TO ARIZONA RESIDENTS who are full time students.

 There are also many scholarships available for all students through the Financial Aid office.
 You may contact them at (602)787-7100.

 Q: If I participate in Athletics at PVCC, can I still participate in the Honors Program?

 1) Presidential scholarships recipients may be athletes too.